 Photo by: Flickr/ ((brian))

 To the north of San Francisco, in Sonoma County is beautiful Russian River.
-You can rent kayaks or just find you way down to the banks of the river and get comfortable on a sandy river bank.
+You can rent kayaks or just find your way down to the banks of the river and get comfortable on a sandy river bank.
 You can pick up a canoe at Johnson’s Beach and Resort, Burke’s Canoe Trips and Kayaks, or Soar Russian River Adventures.
 However, if you don’t want to hang out at Johnson’s, there are several river access points along the Russian River you can just hike down to.
-Some popular ones are Healdsburg Memorial beach, and Monte Rio Beach.
+Some popular ones are Healdsburg Memorial Beach, and Monte Rio Beach.